Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

 Signs & Symptoms of Spinal Stenosis

-Numbness or tingling in a foot, or leg
+Numbness or tingling in a foot or leg

-Issues with walking and balance
+Issues related to walking and balance

 Lower back pain